shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 We  mounted our LEDs on Saber brand 10 mm Square Metal CorePrinted Circuit Board construction (MCPCB) Aluminum blank bases ([LXB-RS10A](https://www.luxeonstar.com/saber-10mm-square-blank-mcpcb-base-for-rebel-leds), Luxeonstar).
 Each base is designedto accommodate a single Luxeon Rebel LED.

-We decided toorder the power LEDs from Digikey and their MCPCB bases (Luexeonstar) to be assembled with standard handsoldering method using anappropriate lead-free solder paste with a hot air soldering iron or topsoldering hotplate and accordingto the [assembly procedures forLUXEON® Rebel LEDs.](https://lumstatic.com/En/0i/WQb7sgG5kseBR4dwjA.pdf)
+We decided toorder the power LEDs from Digikey and their MCPCB bases (Luexeonstar) to be assembled with standard handsoldering method using anappropriate lead-free solder paste with a hot air soldering iron or topsoldering hotplate and accordingto the [assembly Procedure forLUXEON® Rebel LEDs.](https://lumstatic.com/En/0i/WQb7sgG5kseBR4dwjA.pdf)

 Homemade solderingensures that all of LEDs with same specific flux, color, and forward voltage bins.
 In addition,you will not need to wait for fourto five weeks to have additional stock.